jimenezrick/arch-install/README.md

 # Reproducible and automated Arch Linux rootfs builds

-+ Boot an Arch ISO and run:
++ To boot an Arch ISO and apply your custom config:

 ``` shell
 wifi-menu